KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/dilithium-module-tutorial.md

 }
 ```

-We can see that this is the `qUTXO` we created in the previous step.
-The inputs could be any number of `qUTXO`s from a given handle.
-They must all be from the same handle.
+We see that this input comes from our transaction created in a previous step.
+The address `RWzd2iZT7rTU91mJVXzXpK8NWseMgZnW74` is associated with our handle.

+An important rule to point out here is that there can be any number of inputs (technically called "vins"), but they all must come from the same handle.

-Now for the vouts.
+###### Observe the Vouts (Outputs)

 ```json
 {